Microsoft EA

 • Scenario Planning: It can be insightful to model a few scenarios:

-• If the company is aiming for digital transformation or AI integration, does the Microsoft proposal further those aims (e.g., including Power Apps to empower citizen development or Azure services for new AI projects)?
-The economic impact of enabling strategic initiatives can be far greater than license costs if they drive new revenue or competitive advantage.
+• Suppose the company is aiming for digital transformation or AI integration.
+Does the Microsoft proposal further those aims (e.g., including Power Apps to empower citizen development or Azure services for new AI projects)?
+The economic impact of enabling strategic initiatives can be significantly greater than the license costs if they drive new revenue or a competitive advantage.

 Preparing Counteroffers